 Tours are self-guided so you can go at your own pace, and there is a nice gift shop to buy London royal souvenirs that aren’t quite as tacky as what you’ll find on Oxford Street.

-Lunch: You’ll be hungry from all of the fun by now, so head towards Big Ben and the Houses of Parliament and walk across Westminster Bridge.
+You’ll be hungry from all of the fun by now, so head towards Big Ben and the Houses of Parliament and walk across Westminster Bridge.

 Stop to get some pictures of the Thames from the bridge, and then make a left when the bridge ends and go towards the London Eye.

-I recommend grabbing lunch at one of the restaurants on the Southbank (the area’s name, for being the “southbank” of the Thames river).
+I recommend grabbing lunch at one of the restaurants on the Southbank (the area’s name, for being the “Southbank” of the Thames river).

-There are plenty of options and cuisines, or you can just grab a bite to go like a sandwich from a local Pret or from the National Theatre cafe.
+There are plenty of options and cuisines, or you can just grab a bite to go like a sandwich from a local Pret or from the National Theatre café.

 Planning a trip to London in the winter?
 Southbank will be transformed into a Christmas market!

-Afternoon: There’s more walking this afternoon past the most famous sites, so you can take this as slow or fast as you want.
+There’s more walking this afternoon past the most famous sites, so you can take this as slow or fast as you want.

 First, walk across Waterloo Bridge, which is the bridge that is directly in front of the National Theatre (which you can’t miss).